Changes to expect during menopause

 What is menopause?

 Menopause is the process your body goes through when you stop menstruating, usually at around 50 years old.
 There is no clear beginning or end to the process, which can be frustrating and confusing.
+Many doctors and firms are working on forms of menopause treatment.
 The first phase is known as perimenopause.
 You’ll notice your period becoming irregular, along with mood swings, hot flashes, and irregular sleep.

 Changes that occur during menopause